build-my-top-nine/marketing-my-top-nine/README.md

 - Using any terminal clone project to the desired folder.
 - Open index.html file.

+Contributions:

+-Please feel free to submit a pull request if you have a cool new feature or a bug fix that you'd liek to contribute

 Credits:

 Ali Dervisoglu: Web UI Developer 1